-CHRISTINE AMOUR-LEVAR goes on an adventure of discovery and learning – sailing in the Philippines.
+CHRISTINE AMOUR-LEVAR goes on an adventure of discovery and learning – sailing in the Philippine archipelago.

 They say the best journeys run deep and reconnect us with what it means to be human.
-Our sailing expedition to one of the most remote and astounding corners of the Philippine archipelago, Palawan, turned out to be exactly that: a deeply inspiring and revitalising voyage of self discovery and exploration.
+Our sailing expedition to one of the most remote and astounding corners of the Philippine archipelago, Palawan, turned out to be exactly that.
+It was a deeply inspiring and revitalising voyage of self discovery and exploration.

-We spent an adventurous week sailing on a stunning traditional 74-foot paraw sailboat, the largest in the Philippines, which is a revival of an almost forgotten Filipino maritime culture dating back more than a thousand years.
-We camped on deserted white sand beaches, swam through turquoise waters sprinkled with brilliant tropical fish, snorkelled around World War II shipwrecks, sampled native delicacies and simply revelled in the purity and wilderness of one of nature’s last ecological frontiers.
+We spent an adventurous week sailing on a stunning traditional 74-foot paraw sailboat, the largest in the Philippines.
+The boat revives an almost forgotten Filipino maritime culture dating back more than a thousand years.
+We camped on deserted white sand beaches, and swam through turquoise waters sprinkled with brilliant tropical fish.
+We snorkelled around WWII shipwrecks, sampled native delicacies and revelled in the purity of one of nature’s last ecological frontiers.

-Our HER Planet Earth team of explorers consisted of ten intrepid women of diverse careers and backgrounds, from all corners of the world.
-What brought us all together in the first place, apart from our adventurous spirit and a yearning to push boundaries, was a genuine desire to empower underprivileged women and to protect our beautiful planet.
+Our HER Planet Earth team of explorers consisted of ten intrepid women of diverse careers and backgrounds.
+We came from all corners of the world.
+And what brought us all together in the first place, apart from our adventurous spirit and a yearning to push boundaries, was a genuine desire to empower underprivileged women and to protect our beautiful planet.

 We began our expedition in El Nido in Palawan, and made our way to Coron, meandering through the beautiful Linapacan island group.
 From the onset, the weather and tides dictated the itinerary and schedule.
 The wind in this part of the world blows strong, and reliably; it’s sunny almost all the time, too.
 A storm prevented the boats from setting sail on time from El Nido, but happily the weather gods were on our side, and we embarked with the sun shining brightly in a pale blue sky.

-The fair weather lasted throughout most of our trip, allowing us to combine stretches of pure, calm sailing with exploration of the islands, reefs and caves carved into towering grey limestone cliffs estimated to be over 250 million years old.
-Palawan is a UNESCO Biosphere Reserve and it literally looks like a Jurassic world, with its dramatic jagged rock faces and lush, green tropical foliage.
-And as we reached our base camp on the first night, we left the boat safely anchored in the bay, while we swam noiselessly ashore with the full moon suspended in the pitch-black sky above our heads to guide us forward.
+The fair weather lasted throughout most of our trip.
+This allowed us to combine stretches of pure, calm sailing with exploration of the islands, reefs and caves carved into towering grey limestone cliffs estimated to be over 250 million years old.
+Palawan is a UNESCO Biosphere Reserve and it literally looks like a Jurassic world!
+Think dramatic jagged rock faces and lush, green tropical foliage.
+As we reached our base camp on the first night, we left the boat safely anchored in the bay, while we swam noiselessly ashore with the full moon suspended in the pitch-black sky above our heads to guide us forward.

 Working with Tao

 Founded by eco-conscious British and Filipino entrepreneurs, Tao, our local partners on this expedition, started a decade ago by running sailing trips across the islands, establishing a network with local families and fishermen.
-Today, they’ve grown it into a social enterprise that aims to immerse participants into true Filipino island life, while at the same time supporting the remote communities of Northern Palawan.
+Today, they’ve grown it into a social enterprise that aims to immerse participants into true Filipino island life.
+At the same time, they’re supporting the remote communities of Northern Palawan.

 The highlight of our trip was discovering Tao’s Kalahi Foundation & Farm, whose projects focus on the advancement of women, children’s education, organic farming and local traditional crafts in this precious region.